simonvincenthk/simonvincenthk.github.io/_posts/2021-12-29-Midterm Progress Report.md

 According to Evins [^evins-21], labelled dataset obtainment is a challenging topic in the field of building energy, so a custom dataset must be generated through computer simulation.
 The simulation engine used is EnergyPlus, and an understanding of how to construct and run a simulation using the recommended software stack is necessary to generate a quality dada set.

 Howard and Gugger [^howardandgugger-20] explain that model training is subtle, mainly because of the possibility of overtraining or undertraining the model.
-Experience constructing and training models, gained through completion of the “Practical Deep Learning for Coders”](https://course.fast.ai/) course, will be assets in completing this subsection of the project.
+Experience constructing and training models, gained through completion of the [*fastai* “Practical Deep Learning for Coders”](https://course.fast.ai/) course, will be assets in completing this subsection of the project.

 Model validation is a critical component in understanding the model’s capabilities. [^howardandgugger-20] An understanding of model evaluation will be important in completing this subsection of the project.
 This will be gained through completing the [*fastai* “Practical Deep Learning for Coders”](https://course.fast.ai/) course.